ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureHoverTranslate.rst

 IProcedureHoverTranslate
 ========================

-.. py:class:: IProcedureHoverTranslate
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureHoverTranslate

    object

    Interface used to access the options for a hover translate procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureHoverTranslate

 Overview
 --------